NASA-IMPACT/veda-config/docs/DEVELOPMENT.md

 git fetch

 # Switch to the release you want.
-# You can see the list of releaset on https://github.com/NASA-IMPACT/veda-ui/releases
+# You can see the list of releases on https://github.com/NASA-IMPACT/veda-ui/releases

 git checkout vx.x.x